The fintech market in Canada has been slow to catch on — but not for long. Here are nine fintech stocks on Canadian exchanges.

 The saying “slow and steady wins the race” is defined as meaning “consistent, effective effort [that] leads to success,” and at the rate the Canadian fintech market is growing, the same interpretation could certainly be applied to the country.

 With that in mind, here are nine fintech stocks trading on Canadian exchanges for investors looking to jump into this growing sector.
-The companies listed below have market caps of less than $500 million and all numbers and figures are current as of February 14, 2018.
+The companies listed below have market caps of less than $500 million and all numbers and figures are current as of market close on April 11, 2018.

 BTL Group (TSXV:BTL)